TZstatsADS/Spring2021-Project4-group4/README.md

 Pin-Chun Chen - be responsible for algorithm 3 - Stratification and Logistic Regression, implemented the parameter “k” as the strata for the visualization.

-Jingbin Cao - Structured the Rmd file; Worte Propensity Scores, Wrote algorithm 2 - Regression Estimate, Wrote Model Comparisons, Wrote Conclusion, Wrote Starter-Code for all visualization graphs.
+Jingbin Cao - Structured the Rmd file; Worte Propensity Scores, Wrote algorithm 2 - Regression Estimate, Wrote Model Comparisons, Wrote Conclusion, Wrote Starter-Code for all visualization graphs, Wrote Readme file.

 Weiwei Song - be responsible for algorithm 4 - Regression Estimate and Logistic Regression.